-- 92. Overall, the disclosure objectives as drafted are clear and appropriately defined though as noted above there isn't always a clear link between them and the overall disclosure objective. - 93.
+- 98. Overall, the disclosure objectives as drafted are clear and appropriately defined though as noted above there isn't always a clear link between them and the overall disclosure objective. - 99.
 There is some overlap between the governance and risk management objectives as both refer to the processes used to manage sustainability-related risks.
 Experience shows that companies applying the TCFD framework tend to refer to the same risk management disclosures for both elements and often struggle to articulate the governance aspect beyond stating where responsibility lies.
-We encourage the Board to find a better way of distinguishing between the governance and risk management objectives or if this is not possible consider combining them. - 94.
-The strategy disclosure objective differs from that used in the TCFD framework and now focuses on 'the entity's strategy for addressing significant sustainability-related risks and opportunities' rather than their 'the actual and potential impact... on the business, strategy and financial planning'.
-While disclosure of risks and opportunities, their financial effects and resilience is included in the detailed disclosures about strategy, the overall objective does not seem to capture all of this.
-Disclosing the impact on the business is a fundamental part of the TCFD framework, so we believe it should be articulated in the overall disclosure objective in addition to what is already there.
+We encourage the Board to find a better way of distinguishing between the governance and risk management objectives or if this is not possible consider combining them.